-- Reference Type (referenceType) whether internal referencing within the container or external referencing - Reference Role (referenceRole) the type of relation to the current object e.g. whether "context", "representation information", etc. - Reference Value (referenceValue) the unique identifier of the related object.
+- Reference Type (referenceType) whether internal referencing within the container or external referencing - Reference Role (referenceRole) the type of relation to the current object, e.g., whether "context", "representation information", etc. - Reference Value (referenceValue) the unique identifier of the related object.
 If the object is an internal PO, the value will be its objectVersionIdentifier.objectIdentifierValue

+- 3 objectInformation (1-: M, R)

-3.3 objectRelatedObjects (0-, O, R)
+- 3.3 objectRelatedObjects (0-, O, R)

-3.3.1 objectRelatedObjectsReference (1-1: M, NR)
+- 3.3.1 objectRelatedObjectsReference (1-1: M, NR)

-3.3.1.1 referenceType (1-1: M, NR)
+- 3.3.1.1 referenceType (1-1: M, NR)

-- 3.3.1.2 referenceRole (1-1: M, NR) - 3.3.1.3 referenceValue (1-1: M, NR)
+- 3.3.1.2 referenceRole (1-1: M, NR)

+- 3.3.1.3 referenceValue (1-1: M, NR)

-5.4 Packaging Format Category
+7.4 Packaging Format Category

-The Packaging Format category is used to denote the format of the manifest of the PO e.g. PREMIS, XIP, XFDU.
+The Packaging Format category is used to denote the format of the manifest of the PO, e.g., PREMIS, XIP, XFDU.
 Different preservation objects in the SIRF container may have different packaging formats.